 Charles Counsell, chief executive of the Pensions Regulator, provided a timing update on key forthcoming Regulator developments at a recent Society of Pension Professionals conference:

 - Revised DB funding code of practice: it is expected that this will be published later this year.
-The Regulator has been waiting to see the responses to the August 2022 DWP consultation on the draft DB funding and investment regulations before progressing the code consultation (see our In-depth Insight for further information on the regulations);
+The Regulator has been waiting to see the responses to the August 2022 DWP consultation on the draft DB funding and investment regulations before progressing the code consultation (see our insight for further information on the regulations);

 - Single code of practice: Mr Counsell said the finalised version is expected ‘soon’ – he intimated that publication would be either before the end of this calendar year or the Regulator’s financial year (31 March) (you can download our essential guide to the new code here);

 - Expanded notifiable events regime (code of practice); no update was given – this is in the ‘hands of ministers’ (see our Insight for further information).